-Habitat for endangered bats species may be present in the woodland communities.
-The staked woodland communities are protected.
-The stormwater management infrastructure extends though habitat that has been flagged as potential suitable habitat for endangered bat studies and will need to be addressed through seasonal snag surveys (leaf-off period) and possible acoustic monitoring (June) following this submission.
-The results of that exercise will be provided in as an addendum to this NHE and MECP will be consulted to ensure the ESA is respected.
+Potential suitable habitat for Little Brown Myotis may be present in the FOM and FOD4 communities.
+The stormwater management infrastructure extends through habitat that has been flagged as potential suitable habitat for endangered bat species and has been addressed through seasonal snag surveys (leaf-off period) and acoustic monitoring (June).
+Analysis of the data suggests that Little Brown Myotis is utilizing the area for foraging and/or flyover habitat rather than roosting habitat.
+Consultation with MECP is on-going to confirm whether there are any additional requirements to address this species.